MikeBib/Setting-UP-A-VPN/README.md

 <h2>Installation Steps</h2>

-STEP 1
-First, locate your own pesonal IP address by going to "www.whatismyipaddress.com" which will be able to show you your local IP address.
+STEP 1 - Locate your own personal IP address by going to "www.whatismyipaddress.com" which will be able to show you your local IP address.
 We will use this later as well.
 You will see PHOTO 1 below.

 PHOTO 1
 <p>